Mathcad Worksheets by Astroger

 2. Herget's Method for an Asteroid

-The two worksheets, hm1.mcd (the "initiator") and hmc.mcd (the "iterator") use astrometric observations of the orbit of the critical-list minor planet 1035 Amata to illustrate Herget's Method of computing a preliminary orbit.
+The two original Mathcad worksheets created in 1998, hm1.mcd (the "initiator") and hmc.mcd (the "iterator") used astrometric observations of the orbit of the critical-list minor planet 1035 Amata to illustrate Herget's Method of computing a preliminary orbit.
 The observations were taken by USAF 2Lt Dan Burtz.

 Back | Top